 Unapprove a component in the browser

-When you're developing content for a component, you can easily let other users know that a component has gone back to a draft form by giving it an unapproved state.
+When you're developing content for a component, you can easily let other users know that a component has gone back to a draft form by giving it an unapproved (

 To unlock a component, you must have at least one of the following roles or permissions:

-Otherwise, you see the Unapprove option as greyed out and unavailable.
+Otherwise, you either cannot see the Unapprove option, or it is greyed out and unavailable.

 If a user is an administrator or has been added to the Content Browser's can_unapprove module property, that user can unapprove components in the following places:

-• Content Browser — from the right-click menu, the Options menu, and the Selected components panel
+the Options menu, and the Selected components panel.

-• Projects — from the right-click menu, the Options menu, and the Selected components panel
+the Options menu, and the Selected components panel.

 To unapprove one component